albertpatterson/aus-k12-outreach/README.md

 1) Deploy the app ```npm run deploy```

 ### The full flow to update and deploy the app with the latest data can be performed with ```npm run build-all-deploy```
+Note that it can take up to 10 minutes for the app to update on the server